-In the past few years, I have explore a multitude of National Parks and Marine Reserves around the world.
+In the past few years, I have explored a multitude of National Parks and Marine Reserves around the world.
 All of them were unique and had features that made them stand out.
 Therefore I can only recommend them to you and encourage you to venture out there.

 In the end, it does not matter what you are looking for: You will find it in one of the many national parks around the world.

 Traveling has turned me into someone that loves long hikes and extreme outdoor activities.
-Therefore I might be somewhat biased when it comes to national park.
+Therefore I might be somewhat biased when it comes to national parks.
 Especially when it comes to various Australian parks.
 I love the unique features of each national park and its flora and fauna.
 Seeing the prominent geographical features or history.

 For me exploring national parks is a big part of most of my trips as going there adds a new perspective.
-You get see the untouched and natural side of a country.
+You get to see the untouched and natural side of a country.
 Something, that often contrasts the cultural side and therefore gives you a deeper understanding of whatever country you are exploring.

 These areas are the last places that are (now) untouched by the human’s desire for resources.
 And yet it is the national parks that we should consider our most precious resources.
 National parks are established to protect the wilderness and to preserve untouched nature.
 To maintain plant diversity and to conserve our planet as it should be.

-We are fortunate to have the marine reserves and national parks.
+We are fortunate to have marine reserves and national parks.
 And we should appreciate them and do what we can to help protect their diversity.

-Therefore it is crucial to follow the rules whenever we visit one of these precious places.
+Therefore, it is crucial to follow the rules whenever we visit one of these precious places.
 No photo or selfie is worth destruction in a park or reserve.
 It is our duty to do what we can to preserve the untouched nature and all life in it.
-And to contribute to the establishment of further national park and reserves so that future generations can experience the same beauty.
+And to contribute to the establishment of further national parks and reserves so that future generations can experience the same beauty.